open-joinbase/joinbase.io/content/docs/references/conf.md

 template = "docs/page.html"

 [extra]
-lead = "Basic configuration for joinbase." toc = true top = false
+lead = "Basic configuration for JoinBase." toc = true top = false
 +++

-In joinbase, we hope to that was extremely complex and difficult to control in the traditional database system or big data platform.
+In JoinBase, we hope to that was extremely complex and difficult to control in the traditional database system or big data platform.

-### Philosophy of joinbase's Config
+### Philosophy of JoinBase's Config

 Config should be done in: